 Excerpts (try before you buy!)

-- the book’s front matter (PDF file) including the preface and the contents pages (the latter being separately available as a JPG) (and this whole bundle is the one available via the ‘send to’ link in the sidebar on the right of this page) ©
+- the book’s front matter (PDF file, but only from the final draft rather than from the final file of the book) including the preface and the contents pages (the latter being separately available as a JPG picture from the final file) ©

-- the book’s index of ‘philosophers, sages, luminaries, and other thinking persons’ (webpage) ©; and here is a list of contributors to the book
+- the book’s index of ‘philosophers, sages, luminaries, and other thinking persons’ (draft, displayed on a webpage) ©; and here is a list of contributors to the book

 - a larger image of the cover (in a PDF). ©